SuperOfficeDocs/superoffice-docs/user-guide/en/admin/import-web/import-from-erp.md

 Above each list is a link to the selection containing the new/updated actors.

+> [!TIP]
-**Tip**: If you have imported new actors, but want to delete them from SuperOffice, you can do this by using the selection.
+> If you have imported new actors, but want to delete them from SuperOffice, you can do this by using the selection.